Kent Nielsen

-Kent Nielsen (born 28 December 1961) is a Danish professional football manager and former player, who is currently the head coach of Silkeborg IF.
+Kent Nielsen (born 28 December 1961) is a Danish professional football manager and former player, who is currently an assistant coach at the Denmark national team.
 He was named coach of the year by the Danish Football Association in 2014 after winning both the Danish Superliga and the Danish Cup with AaB.
 He started his coaching career as caretaker manager of AGF, before getting his breakthrough with AC Horsens, guiding the club to promotion to the top-flight Superliga championship in 2005.
-He has also coached Superliga clubs Brøndby IF and OB.
+He has also coached Superliga clubs Brøndby and OB.
+He has the record for most games managed in the Danish Superliga.

 In his active career, Nielsen played as a centre back.
 He won two Danish championships and a Danish Cup trophy with Brøndby IF.
 He played three years in England with Aston Villa, before ending his career after winning the Danish Cup with AGF.
 He played 54 games and scored three goals for the Denmark national team, winning the Euro 1992 championship.

 Playing career

 Club career

-The son of former Danish international Erik Nielsen, Kent Nielsen started his career in Erik's former club Brønshøj Boldklub (in Copenhagen), alongside his brother Tommy.
-Kent Nielsen switched to the Danish team Brøndby IF in 1987, with whom he won the 1987 and 1988 Danish championships, as well as the 1989 Danish Cup.
+The son of former Danish international Erik Nielsen, Kent Nielsen started his career in Erik's former club Brønshøj BK, alongside his brother Tommy.
+Kent Nielsen switched to the Danish team Brøndby in 1987, with whom he won the 1987 and 1988 Danish championships, as well as the 1989 Danish Cup.
 Following 91 first team games for Brøndby, Nielsen left the club in 1989.
 He was bought by English club Aston Villa for a reported £500,000 transfer fee, and secured himself a place in the starting line-up in his two first seasons with the club.
 New Aston Villa manager Ron Atkinson did not see Nielsen as fitting into his 4–4–2 tactics and brought in replacement Shaun Teale, and Nielsen looked to leave the club.
 In early 1992, he moved back to Denmark, to play for AGF.
 He won the 1992 Danish Cup with AGF, before he retired in 1994.